Are you planting pumpkin seeds, or buying plants? It might be easier to get plants, but it’s more expensive, and planting seeds is more fun 😉

 If you have a short growing season, or you want to get your pumpkins ready early for a festival or competition, then it might be a good idea to plant your seeds indoors, 2 or 3 weeks before you aim to put them outdoors.

 Work out when the last frost is likely to be in your area and work backwards from then.
+I always check long range weather forecast before planting.
 Planting indoors is also advisable if you’re planting naked seeds (seeds without a hull), as they are more difficult to germinate and more prone to rotting in the ground.

 Use a sterile potting mix: you can buy it from a garden center, or make your own.
 Planting pumpkin seeds in biodegradable pots means that you can plant them straight out without damaging the roots of the seedling since these post will gradually break down into the soil.